NREL/OPFLearn.jl/README.md

 (WDTS) under the Science Undergraduate Laboratory Internships Program (SULI), and the Laboratory Directed Research and Development (LDRD) Program at NREL.

-The primary developer is Trager Joswig-Jones (@tragerjoswig-jones) with support from the following contributors,
+The primary developer is Trager Joswig-Jones (@TragerJoswig-Jones) with support from the following contributors,
 - Ahmed S. Zamzam (@asazamzam) NREL, Project Technical Lead and developed original OPFLearn MATLAB code
 - Kyri Baker (@kyrib) CU Boulder, Advised on original AC OPF formulations and dataset creation method